How Much Does a Walk-in Bath Cost?

 For example, the cost to tile a bathroom is around £750 or you could pay around £450 to install a new toilet.

-What Factors Impact Walk-In Bath Costs?
+Factors That Impact Walk-In Bath Costs

 When purchasing and installing a walk-in bath, several cost factors come into play, from the initial price of the tub to installation and additional features.
 Here’s a breakdown of what to consider: